The Baden Powell Reserve, is a small 4,797 square metre neighbourhood park created in 1926 during the development of Ardross.

-The Scout Group was formed by Major Allan Taylor (OAM) (1) and Bernie Barnard in 1951 with the first meeting held in February 1952.
-The Scout hall was to be located in Mt Pleasant, hence the proposed plans being titled `Proposed scheme for Boy Scouts Hall, Mt Pleasant`.
-As no suitable land was available in Mt Pleasant, the Group initially used the RSL Hall in Applecross and the Applecross Primary School outdoor shelter.
+The Scout Group was formed by Major Alan Taylor (OAM) (1) and Bernie Barnard in 1951 with the first meeting held in February 1952.
+The Scout hall was to be located in Mt Pleasant however no suitable land was available.
+The Group initially used the RSL Hall in Applecross and the Applecross Primary School outdoor shelter.

 1953 - Baden Powell Reserve